Coronavirus / COVID-19 FAQ

 Are masks required on campus?

-The Cooper Union requires that masks be worn inside all campus buildings.
+The Cooper Union requires that a CDC-recommended mask (disposable surgical, KN95, KF94, or N95) masks be worn inside all campus buildings.
+Cloth masks alone are not permitted, but may be worn as a second layer over a disposable surgical mask.
 This is aligned with the latest CDC recommendations that everyone wear masks indoors, even those who are vaccinated.

 Do I still need to get tested?

 Weekly tests are still required for campus access until further notice.